Suppose for a moment that North Korea is not as crazy as we are often made to believe.

 From what we’re told, Eric Schmidt’s visit was primarily a business trip intended to remind the North that unless it embraces internet freedom, the country will remain underdeveloped.
 A more detailed account of his journey was jotted down in a blog post by his daughter Sophie, entitled “It might not get weirder than this.”
 Despite the criticism Schmidt initially received for the trip, the Associated Press reported that one good thing came from his visit: foreigners traveling to North Korea will henceforth be granted the right to browse the internet, Tweet and Skype from any mobile device.

 According to an interactive map by CBC News, North Korea is believed to have less than 10 nuclear warheads whereas China has 240 and the U.S. has 8,000.
 North Korea is surely aware of this disparity, and despite having the largest standing army in the world, a joint South Korea-U.S. military attack would certainly be the North’s demise.
-Yet the threats from Pyongyang persist, and to be fair, any country that has its sovereignty threatened would likely do the same.
+Yet the threats from Pyongyang persist, as any country that has its sovereignty threatened would do.

 According to Al Jazeera, the U.S. has recently deployed a high-altitude unmanned spy aircraft to Misawa, Japan.
 From there, it is intended to monitor any changes occurring in the communist regime.
 The Japanese Asahi Shinbun explains, this is because Pyongyang gave the order to mount two Musudan missiles on mobile launchers, which are now somewhere on the North Korean east coast.
 These missiles have a range of around 3,000 kilometers and could potentially reach the US island of Guam (3,300 kilometers away).
 Japan is alarmed because if launched, the rockets would fly above Japanese soil.

-Yet the odd thing is, the rockets would not be directed towards Japan, nor would they be directed towards Guam (which boasts an expanded missile defence system) according to the Wall Street Journal’s well-placed sources.
+Yet the rockets would not be directed towards Japan, nor would they be directed towards Guam (which boasts an expanded missile defence system) according to the Wall Street Journal’s well-placed sources.
 So what exactly is going on here?

 The answer to this remains unclear even to North Korea experts, but there are several interesting hypotheses.

-Another that strikes our attention is that proposed by the Associated Press, which was also hinted at by the New York Times.
+Another is that proposed by the Associated Press, which was also hinted at by the New York Times.
 The crux of the article is that China’s disapproval of North Korea’s actions is unprecedented in history.
 In fact, Beijing went so far as to call North Korea’s conduct “regrettable,” a truly outlandish comment from the Hermit Kingdom’s most infallible supporter.

 This has provided the U.S. with a formidable window of opportunity to build bridges with China, while reawakening Barack Obama’s latent Asia Pivot policy that was put on the back-burners due to the harrowing chain of events that took place in North Africa and the Middle East.